ibexa/documentation-developer/docs/guide/http_cache.md

 this will be taken into account for the TTL calculation for the block and also for the whole page.

-To overload this behavior, listen to [BlockResponseEvents::BLOCK_RESPONSE](extending/extending_page/#block-render-response), and set priority to for instance `-200` to adapt what Page Field type does by default.
+To overload this behavior, listen to [BlockResponseEvents::BLOCK_RESPONSE](extending/extending_page/#block-render-response), and set priority to, for instance, `-200` to adapt what Page Field type does by default.
 E.g. in order to disable cache for the block use `$event->getResponse()->setPrivate()`.